 Vancouver attracts 15-million tourists every year…so you’ll meet all kinds of people from every corner of the globe.

-Do you have any interesting or fun facts about Vancouver that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Vancouver?
+Share them in the comments below!